20004778/BreadthFirstSearch/README.md

 ## SOLUTION JUSTIFICATION:
+Route follow the minimum distance between locations using breadth-first search.

 ## RESULT:
 Thus an algorithm to find the route from the source to the destination point using breadth-first search is developed and executed successfully.